MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 :::image type="content" source="./media/filters/admin-creates-filter.png" alt-text="Screenshot that shows how the admin creates a filter, and uses the filter in a policy in Microsoft Intune." lightbox="./media/filters/admin-creates-filter.png":::

-Before a policy is applied to a device, filters dynamically evaluate applicability.
+Before a policy is applied to an app or device, filters dynamically evaluate applicability.
 Looking at the image, here's an overview:

 1. You create a reusable filter for any platform based on some device properties.
 In the example, the filter is for personal devices.